pioio/ezcli/README.md

 ## Prior art and comparison
 ### pyinvoke
-`taskcli` is very similar to pyinvoke, and builds on many of its ideas.
+`taskcli` is very similar to `pyinvoke`, and builds on many of its ideas.

 Differences
 - `taskcli` automatically assumes real-life tasks often come with co-located files, so by default it automatically switches directories